emmGuides/HRIS/README.md

-# A prototype for a mobile HRIS
-will be using Firebase as the database, Android Studio (with Java) as the IDE
+# A prototype for a mobile HRIS using Firebase as the database, Android Studio (with Java) as the IDE

 # Timeline: